top of page

 2. Spanish: A Growing Community

-Spanish is the second most spoken language in Memphis, reflecting the city’s significant Hispanic and Latino population.
-The influx of immigrants from Mexico, Central America, and other Spanish-speaking countries has contributed to the rise in Spanish speakers.
-Spanish is frequently spoken in homes, businesses, and community centers.
-The Hispanic community in Memphis has a strong cultural presence, celebrated through festivals, food, and music, enriching the city's cultural landscape.
+Spanish is the second most spoken language in Memphis, reflecting the city’s expanding Hispanic and Latino population.
+Residents from Mexico, Central America, and other Spanish-speaking countries have enriched the local culture through cuisine, festivals, and community events.

 3. Vietnamese: A Vital Cultural Component